rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 1. Make sure you have the latest dependencies installed by running `yarn install`.
 1. Login to appcenter via `yarn run appcenter login`.

+#### Android

-1. Add the codepush Android deployment keys to your `~/.gradle/gradle.properties` file so that so that your builds contain the proper codepush keys.
+Add the codepush Android deployment keys to your `~/.gradle/gradle.properties` file so that so that your builds contain the proper codepush keys.
 The codepush deployment keys are shared via keybase.

+#### iOS

+Add the codepush iOS deployment keys to your buildconfig settings.

+1. Copy and rename the `ios/BuildConfig/template.<debug/release>.xcconfig files` by removing the "template." prefix.
+1. Retrieve the codepush keys from keybase in the `iOS` directory and update the relevant values in the new config files you just created.

 ### Releasing an update to codepush